JadeDoyle/Roam_ws/README.md

 # Roam_ws
-The catkin packages used in simulation of the ROÄM platform.
+The catkin packages used in simulation of the ROAM platform.